[Solved] Android USB Device Not Recognized But Charging Error

 Trick #1: Restart Your Phone & PC

-If you are using your smartphone or PC for a long time then it might be possible that your device may unresponsive.
+If you are using your smartphone or PC for a long time then it might be possible that your device may be unresponsive.
 After that, your Android won’t detect through the USB but charging issue.

 • Disconnect a USB cable & reboot your PC and Android phone as well.